AUGUST 2016

 – Case 4, This is a voice exhibition at The Wellcome Collection – quoting The Skin Ego by Didier Anzieu

 The creation of this familiar acoustic chamber can be applied to romance or other tender relations.
-The song is a tool to acquaint us with a particular voice, to recognise the prasody of their voice, and know that it is safe.
+The song is a tool to acquaint us with a particular voice, to recognise the prosody of their voice, and know that it is safe.

 LINKS –